Pedro-vd20/access_lab_iot/README.md

 * `boot/app.py`: small flask server whos only purpose is to collect the wifi information from the user in order to connect.
 * `boot/dependencies.py`: Installs all necessary dependencies and moves necessary services to `/lib/systemd/system/`.
-* `boot/modules.py`: shared code and constants imported by other python files.
 * `boot/setup.py`: main driver for setting up the access stations.
 Checks the current state of the machine and continues with next steps by running other files / executing commands.
 * `boot/state.txt`: stores the current state of the station.
 If the file is non-existant, the state is assumed as 0.
 States can range from 0 to 5.
 * `boot/services/*`: system services to automatically run the setup and the flask app each time the station boots.
 * `boot/static/*`: resources for the flask app such as images, stylesheets, and javascript code.
 * `boot/templates/*`: html pages for the flask app to render.
 * `sent_files/`: folder to store successfully sent files.
-* `logs/`: stores data collected
+* `logs/`: stores logging info of data collected.
+* `data_logs/`: stores data and diagnostics files temporarily until sender can upload them to server.
 * `ACCESS_station_lib.py`: wrapper classes to connect and interact with the sensor's hardware.
 * `cert.pem`: self-signed certificate used by the server for https.
 * `data_collection.py`: collects information from the sensors every 10 minutes.